-Braun and Friedman (1969) designated the facies underlying the reef mounds as Lithofacies 7: Mottled Dolomitic Micrite and Biomicrite of the Wolf Hollow member (Fig. 8).
+Braun and Friedman (1969) designated the facies underlying the reef mounds as Lithofacies 7: Mottled Dolomitic Micrite and Biomicrite of the Wolf Hollow member (Fig. 18).
 This lithofacies is made up of a well-bedded, mottled limestone in which the mottles are composed of irregular patches of dolomite.
 On weathered surfaces, the limestone is whitish and the dolomite buff, but on freshly broken surfaces both limestone and dolomite are very light gray with the limestone somewhat darker and the dolomite of granular appearance.
 The outlines of large gastropods and cephalopods stand out, in places, on weathered bedding planes.
 A list of fossils found in this lithofacies was given by Fisher (1954, p.
 88-89).
 Bird's eye structures are present in some beds as are pyrite patches.
 The limestone contains abundant dolomite-filled burrows, most of which are horizontal (or sub-horizontal) to the bedding plane, but some burrows have oblique to perpendicular orientations with respect to bedding.
 Many gastropods, especially Ophileta and Ecculiomphalous are found with the dolomite-filled burrows suggesting that these burrows may have been made by gastropods rather than by worms.
-However, the morphology of the shells suggests that these gastropods were not burrows.
+However, the morphology of the shells suggests that these gastropods were not burrowers.
+Hence, worms or other soft-bodied organisms must have been abundant and produced the burrows.

-This facies which is part of the Wolf Hollow Member (see Fig. 8), represents a low-energy deposit of micrite of a shallowing-upward cycle terminating in a sharp, planar erosion surface.
+This facies which is part of the Wolf Hollow Member (see Fig. 18), represents a low-energy deposit of micrite of a shallowing-upward cycle terminating in a sharp, planar erosion surface.
 This erosional parasequence surface is a marine flooding surface and represents a transgressive event for the next high-energy cycle in which the reef mounds formed.
-Below one of the reef mounds the underlying micrite of mound-foundation facies compacted (Fig. 11).
+Below one of the reef mounds the underlying micrite of mound-foundation facies compacted (Fig. 21).

-Figure 11.
-Undulating bench (on which pick hangs) is the transgressive surface separating the underlying micrite of low-stand sea-level facies tract (Lithofacies 7) from overlying high-stand sea-level facies tract consisting of skeletal grainstone (biosparite) and reef mounds.
-Note mound to right of tree; a second mound is on left edge of photograph on the same level.
-To left of tree note aggrading hummocks of grainstone (above the trace of drill).
-Below reef mound on left edge of photograph note grainstone bed which can be traced to lowermost hummock to the right (still left of tree).
-Below this mound and grainstone bed the underlying micrite of mound-foundation facies compacted resulting in the undulating bench (Friedman 1996, fig. 6, p.
+Figure 21.
+Undulating bench (on which hammer stands) is the transgressive surface separating the underlying micrite of low-stand sea-level facies tract (Lithofacies 7) from overlying high-stand sea-level facies tract consisting of skeletal grainstone (biosparite) and reef mounds.
+Note mound on left edge of photograph.
+Note aggrading hummocks of grainstone (above the trace of drill).
+Below reef mound on left edge of photograph note grainstone bed which can be traced to lowermost hummock to the right.
+Below this mound and grainstone bed the underlying micrite of mound- foundation facies compacted resulting in the undulating bench (Friedman 1996b, fig. 6, p.
 231).

-Differential compaction of this former lime mud, as the solid reef grew, suggests that the lime mud had not yet fully lithified (Friedman 1996).
+Differential compaction of this former lime mud, as the solid reef grew, suggests that the lime mud had not yet fully lithified (Friedman 1996a,b).
 This observation differs somewhat from that of reef mounds in Virginia and Argentina where a solid hard ground served as foundation for the reef mounds (Read and Grover 1977; Cañas and Carrera 1993).
-However, the original lime mud of the mound-foundation facies of the Tribes Hill mounds was sufficiently lithified to support the growing mounds (Friedman 1996).
+However, the original lime mud of the mound-foundation facies of the Tribes Hill mounds was sufficiently lithified to support the growing mounds (Friedman 1996a,b).